 - I mention some limits of my proposal and point to areas where further development seems necessary

 - I discuss the implications of my framework for evaluating longtermism (in short: all but the strongest formulations of longtermism still go through under plausible assumptions, but the distance between longtermism and alternative views shortens)

 - Nothing is intrinsically valuable, but various things can be conditionally valuable if grounded in someone’s interests/goals.

 - The rule “focus on interests/goals” has comparatively clear implications in fixed population contexts.
 The minimal morality of “don’t be a jerk” means we shouldn’t violate others’ interests/goals (and perhaps even help them where it’s easy and our comparative advantage).
-The ambitious morality of “do the most moral/altruistic thing” is something like preference utilitarianism.
+The ambitious morality of “do the most moral/altruistic thing” coincides with something like preference utilitarianism.

 - On creating new people/beings, “focus on interests/goals” no longer gives unambiguous results:

 - The number of interests/goals isn’t fixed